Atlanta, GA Personal Injury FAQ

 A contingency fee allows you to hire a law firm, even if you struggle to make ends meet after an accident or injury.
 It also means you can trust we will aggressively pursue the largest settlement amount possible because our fees are based on the amount we recover for your injury claim.

 Call Our Atlanta Personal Injury Lawyers Today for a Free Consultation

 You probably have other questions about personal injury claims.
-We encourage you to contact our office to schedule a free consultation with one of our Georgia personal injury lawyers.
+We encourage you to contact Hasner Law, PC in Atlanta to schedule a free consultation with one of our personal injury lawyers.

 You may also find additional information about injury claims in our blogs and articles library, provided free of charge.